hsunAlfred/autoupdate-webdriver-chrome/README.md

 ```python
 from chromedriver_autoupdate import chromedriver_autoupdate
 ```
-in the top of your program, .
+in the top of your program.

 Third, call method ```check()``` in your program, sucj as
 ```python